ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Do not send module output to standard error, because the system will merge standard out with standard error and prevent the JSON from parsing.
 * Capture standard error and return it as a variable in the JSON on standard out.
 This is how the command module is implemented.
 * Never do ``print("some status message")`` in a module, because it will not produce valid JSON output.
+* Always return useful data, even when there is no change.
+* Be consistent about returns (some modules are too random), unless it is detrimental to the state/action.
+* Make returns reusable--most of the time you don't want to read it, but you do want to process it and re-purpose it.
+* Return diff if in diff mode.
+This is not required for all modules, as it won't make sense for certain ones, but please include it when applicable.

 If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.